In This Article

 How Long Does it Take to Sober Up to Drive?

-Although most law enforcement officials recommend not driving after consuming any alcohol, the legal limit is a blood alcohol concentration (BAC) of .08% in most states.
-It takes about one to three drinks for most people to have a BAC of .08% and be guilty of what is legally considered drunk driving.
+Most law enforcement officials recommend not driving after consuming any alcohol.
+The legal limit is a blood alcohol concentration (BAC) of .08% in most states.
+It takes about one to three drinks for most people to have a BAC of .08%.

 Of course, if you’re out with friends having a few drinks, figuring out your BAC is probably the last thing on your mind.
 To determine if you are sober enough to drive, you need to multiply the number of drinks you’ve consumed by .03%.

-Let’s say you drink five beers in about two hours, giving you a BAC of about .15% (it is a little lower because by the time you finish drinking, your body has metabolized a drink or two).
-Metabolizing the alcohol at .015% per hour, as everyone does, will take you approximately nine hours to be alcohol-free.
-Alcohol metabolism is the only factor that affects how quickly you sober up after you’ve begun drinking.
+Let’s say you drink five beers in about two hours, giving you a BAC of about .15%.
+It is a little lower because your body has metabolized a drink or two.

 How Long Does Alcohol Stay in Your System?

 To get an idea of how long alcohol stays in your system, you need to consider the various types of BAC tests.
-Law enforcement usually administers a breathalyzer or blood test if you are pulled over, but these aren’t the only tests given for alcohol.
+Law enforcement usually administers a breathalyzer or blood test if you are pulled over.

-You can expect a positive result for approximately this many hours if you undergo any of the following tests:
+You can expect a positive result for approximately this many hours:

 - Urine — up to 12 to 24 and up to 80 hours, depending on how recently and how much you drank